Non-Profit Property Tax Exemption

 - The property tax exemption specifically allows AMITA Health to provide greater amounts of community health benefit across the system through caring for patients who cannot pay, and supporting initiatives and organizations working to make our communities healthier.

-- AMITA Health provided over $213 million in community benefit in 2017.
-The additional amount that AMITA Health would have to pay in taxes if the law is overturned is estimated to be between $30 and $50 million per year.
+- AMITA Health provided nearly $179 million in community benefit in Cook County alone in 2018, far exceeding the amount that AMITA Health would have paid in taxes of $30cto $50 million per year.

 - AMITA Health will always continue to accept patients regardless of their ability to pay, but our mission to provide compassionate and exceptional care extends beyond our doors.
-Any additional tax burden will negatively impact AMITA Health’s ability to provide wholistic care in a highly personalized environment to all those we are privileged to serve.
+Any additional tax burden would negatively impact AMITA Health’s ability to provide holistic care in a highly personalized environment to all those we are privileged to serve.

 - To help you better understand what community benefit looks like across the system, and dive deeper into the topic of community benefit click here.